Museum Management

 +49 (0) 69 212 77450

-He previously worked as a team leader for a security company in several Frankfurt museums.
-He graduated as a ship's mechanic in Kolberg and also completed master training as a specialist for personal and property protection in Hirschberg.
+Piotr Dwornik heads the museum’s facilities management.
+He is responsible for building security, facility services, storage and depot management, as well as professional collaboration with the police.
+Previously, he worked as a team leader for a security company in several museums in Frankfurt.
+He completed his studies as a marine engineer in Kolberg and additionally completed master-level training as a specialist in personal and object protection in Hirschberg.